Allium ochotense: Japan

 In modern days, the leafstalk can be preserved by steeping in soy sauce, or the fresh leaves can be made into ohitashi (parboiled and served plain or with dashi flavor), made into gyōza (pot-sticker dumplings), or blended into a tamagoyaki-type omelet.
 The young unraveled leaves with a stalk about 1 cm (half-inch) have rich flavor and fragrance and are especially prized.
 Also, the stalks being commercially grown by blanching (cf. white asparagus) have been gaining popularity.

 There are a number of inedible or poisonous plants that can be mistaken for victory onions in Japan, and those reported cases of consumption and illness include: Veratrum album (Ja: baikeisō), Veratrum stamineum (Ja: ko-baikeisō), Colchicum autumnale (Ja:inu-safuran) and lily of the valley.
 The distinctive smell should tell it apart.

 Korea

 In Korea, the A. ochotense and A. microdictyon are called sanmaneul (산마늘, "mountain garlic").
-While the official name for A. ochotense is Ulleung sanmaneul (울릉산마늘, "Ulleung Island mountain garlic"), the most common name used by Korean people is myeongi (명이), whose romanized form (along with Siberian onion) is an English name of the plant.
+While the official name for A. ochotense is Ulleung sanmaneul (울릉산마늘, "Ulleungdo mountain garlic"), the most common name used by Korean people is myeongi (명이), whose romanized form (along with Siberian onion) is an English name of the plant.
 Myeongi is also called myeonginamul (명이나물), because it is considered a namul (vegetable).

 Myeongi is a specialty of Ulleung Island, where the leaves grow wider and hardier.

 The leaves and the scaly bulb of myeongi are most often eaten as a namul-type side dish, or as a ssam vegetable for a samgyeopsal (grilled pork belly) meal.
 Myeongi is also eaten pickled as a jangajji-type side dish, or used as the last ingredient in dak-gomtang ("chicken bone soup").